dmstfctn/2020/content/related matters/1.2019/1.ECHO FX/info.md

 </span>
 <span class="dc-hide-on-small-landscape">

-230616 2200: as polls close in the UK referendum on EU membership, Nigel Farage, a former commodities broker and the face of Leave EU, concedes defeat.
+230616 2200: as polls close in the UK referendum on EU membership, Nigel Farage, a former commodities broker and the face of Leave EU, concedes&#8196;defeat.

 </span>
 <span class="dc-hide-on-small-landscape">